Let’s learn about the weather, and why it rains with this cool rainbow cloud science experiment.

 Therefore it is a perfect rainy day activity I can fully recommend!

-How did your kids enjoy this easy shaving cream rainbow cloud science experiment?
+How did your kids enjoy this easy shaving cream rainbow rain cloud experiment?

 Either way, let me know by leaving a comment below right now.